-If you’re staying on the Disney property, it’s likely that the first step once you’ve gotten off the plane is Disney’s Magical Express.
+If you’re staying on the Disney property, it’s likely that the first step once you’ve gotten off the plane is some kind of a shuttle bus.
 The Disney adventure starts the moment we head downstairs to the bus stop and board the bus that’s known in my family as the Mickey Bus.
-It’s the first chance to use your Magic Bands!

-Once you’re on the Mickey Bus, there’s no need for a car seat or booster.
-While some of the Magical Express buses sometimes have seat belts, not all of them do.
+Once you’re on the bus, there’s no need for a car seat or booster.
+While some of the buses sometimes have seat belts, not all of them do.
 And none of them allow car seats.